lextoumbourou/notes/notes/permanent/An Interface Should Respond Within A Tenth Of A Second.md

 ---

-There are [many solutions](https://www.nngroup.com/articles/progress-indicators/) to make an interface feel responsive, even when a delay is required to return results: loading states, progression indicators, and background tasks.
+There are [many solutions](https://www.nngroup.com/articles/progress-indicators/) to make an interface feel responsive, even when a delay is required to return results: animations, loading states, progression indicators, and background tasks.
 These solutions are the domain of the designer.

 However, a developer's responsibility is to understand which parts of an interface are likely to need these solutions.